 Competition

-Black moors are technically a part of the goldfish family, so they eat goldfish flakes, especially when it comes to beginner fish owners.
+Don’t let their color fool you; black moors are part of the goldfish family, so they eat goldfish flakes, especially when it comes to beginner fish owners.
 A black moor goldfish enjoys eating twice a day.

 If you want the safest tank mates, be sure they do not over-compete for the same food.
 Find tank mates that eat at the bottom of the tank, for example, or tank mates that are uninterested in the same types of food that the black moor gets.